themrsami/markdown-master/README.md

 ## Known Issues

-1. Square root symbols may display incorrectly in print mode, showing long horizontal lines extending to the end of the page.
-2. The HTML download may not exactly match what's displayed in the markdown preview area.
+1. The HTML download may not exactly match what's displayed in the markdown preview area.

-We're actively working on these issues to ensure consistent rendering across all export formats.
+I'm actively working on the issues to ensure consistent rendering across all export formats.

 ## Customization